 10. Plastic amongst our oceans is a big problem.
 MSF is currently travelling in South East Asia and we are playing our part by not using anything plastic and volunteering to clean up rubbish on the beaches.
 What plastic habits can you share that you have adopted within your lifestyle?

-In our household, we have always recycled and separated all out different rubbish.
-We of course hardly ever use plastic bags from supermarkets, and majority of our shopping now is done at places like Whole Foods, that not only use paper grocery bags, but use far less plastics for there fruit and veg items.
-They also provide paper bags for the customer to put the items in themselves, instead of pre-packeing them in a lot of plastics.
+In our household, we have always recycled and separated all-out different rubbish.
+We of course hardly ever use plastic bags from supermarkets, and the majority of our shopping now is done at places like Whole Foods, that not only use paper grocery bags but use far fewer plastics for there fruit and veg items.
+They also provide paper bags for the customer to put the items in themselves, instead of pre-packing them in a lot of plastics.

 11. What is your favourite racing?